-Bulk environmental soil samples for plant macro fossils, small animal bones and other small artefacts were taken from appropriate well sealed and dated/datable archaeological contexts.
+• Bulk environmental soil samples for plant macro fossils, small animal bones and other small artefacts were taken from appropriate well sealed and dated/datable archaeological contexts.

-2.7.2.5 Archiving
+2.7.3 Archiving

-The creation, compilation, transfer and deposition of the archaeological archive followed in line with the regulations of the Chartered Institute for Archaeologists Standards and Guidance (ClfA, 2014a; 2014b).
-At the time of writing the finds assemblage was under the curatorship of WA and the document/digital archive under the curatorship of ABA.
+The creation, compilation, transfer and deposition of the archaeological archive followed the regulations of the Chartered Institute for Archaeologists Standards and Guidance (CIfA, 2014a; 2014b).
+At the time of writing the environmental samples were under the curatorship of WA.
 Upon completion of the project the paper archive and all digital data including photographs will be lodged with the Royal Commission on Ancient and Historical Monuments of Wales (RCAHMW) in Aberystwyth.
 Digital copies of the report will be submitted to Horizon who will then distribute to stakeholders.
 Printed versions will only be produced if specifically requested.
 ABA will hold a digital version of the archive indefinitely.